SANJAY-P-M/handleLoginExpress/readme.md

+# Encountered a bug in this phrase
+   The current application experiences a problem where the authentication state is shared among all clients.
+When one client logs in or out, it inadvertently affects the authentication status of other clients.
+This issue may lead to unexpected behavior and is an area for improvement in the application's design.

 # Task 5: Creating a Login Form with Express.js

 In this repository, we have implemented a simple login form using Express.js to handle login form submissions and authenticate users.
 Additionally, we have added a logout button that allows users to log out, preventing them from accessing their accounts and redirecting them to the login page.